Nejvii/Nejvii/README.md

 I'd like to change something in my life thats why i start learn how to code - its fun ⚡

-🌱 I’m currently learning HTML CSS and J
+🌱 I’m currently learning HTML CSS and JS